KhalilSnaake/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 6: A script to add execute permissions to owner and group owner and read permission to other users to hello file(chmod u+x,g+x,o+r)
 Task 7: A script to add permissions to owners, group owner and other users to hello file(chmod ugo+x) Task 8: A script to sets permissions to hello file owner:no permission, group:no, other:allpermissions.
 NB James Bond is always 007(chmod 007 hello)
-Task 9: A script to set the mode of hello file to -rwxr-x-wx
+Task 9: A script to set the mode of hello file to -rwxr-x-wx(chmod 753) Task 10: A script to set hello file mode same with olleh file (chmod --reference=olleh hello)